vikmokut/sticky_notes/linked_list.md

 i) 	Declare a struct for your node: defining the data items to hold, and pointer.

-ii)	Declare your nodes using your struct as data type.
+ii)	Declare your nodes(as pointers) using your struct as data type.

 iii)	Dynamically allocate memory, the size of your struct.